gokr/spry/README.md

     ```
     brew install nim
     ```

-3. Install dependencies, currently this is only snappy and we can get it using:
-    ```
-    brew install snappy
-    ```

-4. Clone this repo.
+3. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
 You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

-5. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
+4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.

 ### Windows
-**NOTE: These instructions are old and may be outdated.**
-First you want to have git installed, and most happily with the unix utilities included so that some of the basic unix commands work on the Windows Command prompt.
+0. First you want to have [git installed](https://git-scm.com/download/win), and ideally **with the unix utilities** included so that some of the basic unix commands work on the Windows Command prompt.

-1. Installing Nim on Windows using choosenim doesn't fly ([blocked by issue 35](https://github.com/dom96/choosenim/issues/35), well, ok, the older version worked but that created a 32 bit Nim compiler which may be less optimal.
-You will need to follow [official installation procedure](https://nim-lang.org/install_windows.html), which is quite easy, just download the zip, unpack it and run `finish.exe` from a command prompt and follow the interactive questions.

-2. Install dependencies, currently this is the snappy dll which is used for fast compression.
-The most reasonable place I found a precompiled version of it was on [https://snappy.machinezoo.com/downloads/](https://snappy.machinezoo.com/downloads/).
-Download, unpack and take the `native/snappy64.dll` or `native/snappy32.dll` and copy the proper one (presumably 64 bits) to a place where it can be found, for example in `c:\Users\<youruser>\.nimble\bin` and rename it to `libsnappy.dll`.
-I will fix so that it's included somehow.
+1. Install Nim either [using binaries](https://nim-lang.org/install_windows.html) or even better using Choosenim.
+Download the [latest Windows version](https://github.com/dom96/choosenim/releases) from the releases page (use the zip version because self extracting failed for me), extract the zip archive and run the **runme.bat** script.
+Follow any on screen prompts.

+2. Install dependencies.
+Currently this is only sqlite.
+I have collected these dlls into two zips, [32-bit](http://files.krampe.se/spry/sprydlls-32.zip) and [64-bit](http://files.krampe.se/spry/sprydlls-32.zip), choose the correct one for your Windows and unzip into a directory in your PATH, for example `c:\Users\<youruser>\.nimble\bin`.

 3. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
+You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

 4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

+So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.

 ## Playing with it